-I will be starting a position as an Assistant Professor in the Geosciences Department at Hamilton College in July 2023.
+I am an Assistant Professor in the Geosciences Department at Hamilton College.
 My research interests span both hydrogeology and hydrology, with a desire to understand how human actions and climate change affect processes such as streamflow, aquifer recharge, and water quality.
 Additionally, I am interested in understanding how such changes in the hydrologic cycle will affect humans and organisms, for example, understanding how changes in precipitation timing and intensity can affect flood risk or how changing temperatures can affect fish habitat within streams.
-I have conducted research in the Peruvian Andes to assess how the loss of glaciers will affect the stream water resources during the dry season and in the Po Plain of Northern Italy to understanding how flood irrigation in risotto rice fields affects aquifer recharge.
+I have conducted research in the Peruvian Andes to assess how the loss of glaciers will affect the stream water resources during the dry season, in the Po Plain of Northern Italy to understanding how flood irrigation in risotto rice fields affects aquifer recharge, and in the Central Sands region of Wisconsin to assess the travel time of agricultural recharge through the aquifer system.
 Please go to my research page to find out more!